 Denise Carter, Chief Operating Officer and Director.
 Ms. Carter is the co-founder of Quoin Inc. and has served as a director and Chief Operating Officer of Quoin Inc. since its inception in 2018.
 Ms. Carter has served as a director and Chief Operating Officer of Quoin Ltd. since October 28, 2021.
 Ms. Denise Carter has over 30 years of experience in the drug delivery and specialty pharmaceutical industries.
 From June 2003 to October 2015, Ms. Carter held various positions at Innocoll AG (n/k/a Innocoll Biotherapeutics N.A.
 Inc.), including President of Innocoll Pharmaceuticals and Executive Vice President of Business Development and Corporate Affairs of Innocoll AG.
 From 2001 to 2003, Ms. Carter was the Vice President of Business Development of the drug delivery division of West Pharmaceuticals, Inc. (NYSE: WST).
 From 2000 to 2001, she was the Senior Director of Business Development of Eurand, a specialty pharmaceutical company.
-From 1996 to 1999, Ms. Carter was the Director of Business Development and Alliance Management of Fuisz Technologies (Biovail).
-From 1999 to 2000, Ms. Carter was the Director of Business Development of Cardinal Health, Inc., a multinational health care service company.
+From 1996 to 1999, Ms. Carter was the Director of Business Development of Cardinal Health, Inc., a multinational health care service company.
 Ms. Carter earned her MBA from Wharton School of Business, University of Pennsylvania and a B.S. in Chemistry from the College of William and Mary.
 We believe Ms. Carter is qualified to serve on our Board due to her extensive knowledge as one of Quoin Inc.'s co-founders and Chief Operating Officer, and her extensive business development, sales and marketing and fund raising experience in the life sciences industry.